Historical Centre of the City of Yaroslavl

 Volkov Square originated as a place for small traders.
 In the early 19th century, a theatre was built here (first in timber, then in stone); this was replaced by a new structure in 1911, still in the neoclassical style.
 On the square there is also one of the remaining defence towers, St Blase Tower, built from stone after a fire in the 17th century.
 Ushinsky Street has a number of interesting buildings in classical style.
 Some of these buildings have been rebuilt or renovated towards the end of the 19th century, thus representing a variety of styles, from classicism to Rococo and neoclassical.Source: UNESCO/CLT/WHC

-The city of Yaroslavl, in 2010, will celebrate its 1000th anniversary from the foundation,.
+The city of Yaroslavl, in 2010, will celebrate its 1000th anniversary from its foundation.
 Initially, there was a small wooden fortress.
 In the 12th century, two monasteries were built next to this: Spassky monastery on Kotorosl, and Petrovsky monastery on the Volga, and the place became an outpost of Christianity.
 In the 13th century, it belonged to the territory of Rostov (a town with an important bishop's residence, ‘Kremlin').
 From this time, Yaroslavl started developing and it became the centre of a grand duchy.
 In 1463, Yaroslavl Grand Duchy joined the powerful Moscow state.

 After several fires, the original wooden town was gradually rebuilt in stone starting from the 16th century.
 Yaroslavl grew in importance becoming the second city in the state.
 Through the Volga river, it was in trading contacts with Persia and India as well as with Ottoman Turks.
 Moscow also developed its contacts with Western European trading centres.
 As a result, foreign trade companies and craftsmen started arriving to establish businesses.
 The 17th century is considered the golden age of Yaroslavl, and for example some 50 new churches were built in stone.